matrixguide/matrixguide.github.io/index.md

 [Matrix](https://matrix.org/) is a decentralized and free software platform for secure conference call and messeging.
 The client for Matrix is [Riot](https://riot.im/) which available on both Android and iOS and [Disroot Riot Web client](https://chat.disroot.org/).

-This is a guide for Windows, Linux, MacOS and mobile.
+This is a guide for Windows, Linux, MacOS and mobile. *You can now Download the guide and print your own at [here](matrixguide.pdf)*

 ## [Create an Account](user.md)
 ## [Android/iOS](mobile.md)